-A large selection of Japanese food is available across the city centre and beyond, The Immermannstrasse and side streets are home to KiKaKu, the oldest sushi bar and many more besides.
+A large selection of Japanese food is available across the city centre and beyond, The Immermannstrasse and the surrounding streets are home to some of the oldest sushi bars and other options.
 Asian and Middle Eastern additions to the scene include Yabase, Adjito, Papa Yong, Yoshi by Nagaya, Zen, Baba Green and Luang-Prabang.
 All you can eat lunch or dinner deals at Okinii have proven to be popular.